-To be eligible to take part in the first debate, candidates must have raised and spent at least 20% of the public funds threshold for the office sought, and meet additional nonpartisan, objective, and non-discriminatory criteria as determined by the debate sponsor(s) and the CFB.
+To be eligible to take part in the first debate, candidates must have raised and spent at least 2.5% of the spending limit for the office sought, and meet additional nonpartisan, objective, and non-discriminatory criteria as determined by the debate sponsor(s) and the CFB.
+For debate eligibility purposes, money raised and spent does not include outstanding liabilities or loans.